-"We have concluded that the Authority has made proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people".

-4.2 It is important to recognise the results of the Internal Audit Annual Report where the Council has been issued with an overall positive assurance rating.
-This year the Council has received five negative audit
+- The external auditor (KPMG)'s Value for Money Conclusion for 2016/17 concluded: - "We have concluded that the Authority has made proper arrangements to ensure it took properly informed decisions, worked with partners and other third parties and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people". - 4.2 It is important to recognise the results of the Internal Audit Annual Report where the Council has been issued with an overall positive assurance rating.